fastlane/fastlane/YourFirstPR.md

 Before you start working on _fastlane_, make sure you had a look at [CONTRIBUTING.md](CONTRIBUTING.md).

 For working on _fastlane_ you should have [Bundler][bundler] installed.
-Bundler is a ruby project that allows you to specify all ruby dependencies in a file called the `Gemfile`.
+Bundler is a Ruby project that allows you to specify all ruby dependencies in a file called the `Gemfile`.
 If you want to learn more about how Bundler works, check out [their website][bundler help].

 ## Finding things to work on